ppy/osu-wiki/news/2025/2025-04-23-kel-lan-tournament-3-recap.md

 The cast kicks off at 2–3, with the players fighting it out at [LV.4 - Burning Star](https://osu.ppy.sh/beatmapsets/2095154#osu/4412694) (NM5), eventually leading to ::{ flag=DE }:: [ZeitFrost](https://osu.ppy.sh/users/11234706) winning the break point.
 After they failed to secure an early victory with a miniscule 35,000 point difference, the two would face off on the Quarterfinals tiebreaker — [Umeboshi Chazuke - AJITAMA Adventure OST](https://osu.ppy.sh/beatmapsets/2274953#osu/4847546).

-In the end, ::{flag=DE}:: [ZeitFrost](https://osu.ppy.sh/users/11234706) showed dominance on the tiebreaker, and managed to slip into the Semifinals by the skin of their teeth with the final scoreline of 5–4.
+In the end, ::{ flag=DE }:: [ZeitFrost](https://osu.ppy.sh/users/11234706) showed dominance on the tiebreaker, and managed to slip into the Semifinals by the skin of their teeth with the final scoreline of 5–4.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>